-(And if they are, I’m pretty sure you don’t have a team…)
+(And if you’re going to try and tell me that your team is playing every game, I’m pretty sure you don’t really have a team…)

 So instead of just watching the game because there is a game on, why not get off your couch and do something that will help you improve as a runner?

 Go for a walk or a bike ride.
-Prep your meals for the coming week so you’ll have health fuel available.
-Go to bed if your team isn’t playing the late night game.
+Prep your meals for the coming week so you’ll have healthy food available.
+Go to bed if your team isn’t playing the late-night game.